 The markers we used were chosen to identify EVs derived from early progenitors including BFU-E (CD34), CFU-E (CD34, CD71), erythroid precursors (CD71, CD235a) and cells in the late stage of erythroid maturation, i.e reticulocytes and erythrocytes (CD235a) (Figure 1).
-An isotypic control was used to set positive and negative discrimination limits of fluorescence (data not shown).
+An isotypic control was used to set the gates of interest (Figure S1).

-Figure 2 shows EVs from healthy controls grouped into the following categories: EVs shed from late erythroid progenitors (CD34+/CD71{low}/CD235a+/PS+), erythroid precursors (CD71+/CD34-/CD235a{low}/PS-), and cells of late erythroid stages, e.g. reticulocytes and erythrocytes (CD71-/CD235a+/CD34-.
+Figure S1 shows EVs from healthy controls grouped into the following categories: EVs shed from late erythroid progenitors (CD34+/CD71{low}/CD235a{low}/PS+), erythroid precursors (CD71+/CD34-/CD235a{low}/PS-), and cells of late erythroid stages, e.g. reticulocytes and erythrocytes (CD71-/CD235a+/CD34-.
 About 60% of this population was PS+).
-Since the anti-CD235a-PE was prone to aggregation we evaluated whether the same EV populations could be defined without using this antibody.
-Comparison of experiments with and without anti-CD235a antibody showed that CD71+/CD34-/PS- and $CD34+/CD71{low}/PS+$ populations corresponded to the CD71+/CD34-/PS- and $CD34+/CD71{low}/CD235a+/PS+$ populations, respectively (vesicles obtained using or not the antibody against CD235, were counted and their numbers corresponded) (Figure 3, Table 3).
+Comparison of experiments with and without anti-CD235a antibody showed that CD71+/CD34-/PS- and CD34+/CD71{low}/PS+ populations corresponded to the CD71+/CD34-/CD235alow/PSand CD34+/CD71{low}/CD235a{low}/PS+ populations, respectively (vesicles obtained using or not the antibody against CD235, were counted and their numbers corresponded) (Figure 2, Table 3).
+Consequently, we reasoned that the mixture without CD235a was more suitable for diagnostic purposes because it was not influenced by these technical concerns.
+When we started this work PS was considered as the main marker of EVs.
+Current data indicate that EVs populations derived from different cells may be PS+ or PS- [17].
+In our experiments, its presence was not helpful in the discrimination of EV population derived from DBA patients compared to controls.

-When we tested DBA patients, only the CD34+/CD71{low}/PS+ population (hereafter named CD34+/CD71{low}) was significantly different when compared to other groups.
-This population, representing late erythroid progenitors was substantially reduced in 7/8 DBA patients relative to healthy controls.
-Among patients with other red blood cell disorders, 9/10 patients showed a proportion of EVs derived from late erythroid progenitors similar to controls (Figure 3).
-As shown in Figure 4A, the median difference between DBA patients and all the other individuals (non-DBA patients + healthy controls) was statistically significant (p<0.05, Mann-Whitney Test) as was the difference between DBA patients and each of the other groups when compared separately (p<0.05, Kruskal-Wallis Test; Figure 3B).
-As expected, the difference of medians comparing non-DBA patients vs healthy controls was not statistically significant (Figure 4B).
+When we tested DBA patients, only the CD34+/CD71{low}/PS+ population (hereafter named

+CD34+/CD71{low}) was significantly different when compared to other groups.
+This population, representing late erythroid progenitors was substantially reduced in 8/13 DBA patients relative to healthy controls.
+Among patients with other haematological disorders, 15/16 patients showed a proportion of EVs derived from erythroid progenitors similar to controls (Figure 2).
+The median difference between DBA patients and all the other individuals (non-DBA patients + healthy controls) was statistically significant (p<0.05, Mann-Whitney Test) as was the difference between DBA patients and each of the other groups when compared separately (p<0.05, Kruskal-Wallis Test; Figure 3).
+As expected, the difference of medians comparing non-DBA patients vs healthy controls was not statistically significant (Figure 3).
+Finally the CD71-/CD34-/CD235a+ EV population, that is shed from the late stage of maturation, represents the bulk of events.
+It should be noted that in all transfusion dependent patients, either DBA or non-DBA, this population includes also EVs shed from donor cells.
+Consequently, we could not compare this population among the three groups analysed.

-The potential diagnostic value of the analysis of CD34+/CD71{low} EVs was assessed using the ROC curve test.
-The area under the ROC curve (AUC) that compares DBA patients vs healthy controls was 0.97 (= excellent) while the AUC of DBA patients vs all the other individuals was 0.95 (= excellent).
-Moreover, comparison between DBA patients and non-DBA patients produced an AUC of 0.90 (= excellent).
+The area under the ROC curve (AUC) that compares DBA patients vs healthy controls was 0.84 (= good) while the AUC of DBA patients vs all the other individuals was 0.80 (= good).
+Moreover, comparison between DBA patients and non-DBA patients produced an AUC of 0.75 (= fair).
 In all comparisons the cluster was able to distinguish the groups under study with a p-value< 0.01.
-As expected the AUC that plotted non-DBA patients and healthy controls was 0.64 (= fair), consequently this assay cannot discriminate between these groups (Figure 5).
+As expected the AUC that plotted non-DBA patients and healthy controls was 0.66 (= poor), consequently this assay cannot discriminate between these groups (Figure 4).

-AUC values suggest that this test has an excellent accuracy to discriminate DBA patients from healthy controls, and/or non-DBA patients.

-The CD34+/CD71{low} EV population is shed from the CFU-E progenitors and our results are in agreement with the low levels of CFU-E found in DBA patients (Figure 1, Table 1).
+AUC values suggest that this test has a good accuracy to discriminate DBA patients from healthy controls, and/or from non-DBA patients.
+The $CD34+/CD71{low}$ EV population is expected to be shed from BFU-E progenitors and our results are in agreement with the low levels of BFU-E found in DBA patients (Table 1).